rleber/bun/doc/file_format/file_format.md

 - A "word" is 36 bits
 - A "half-word" is 18 bits
 - A "byte is 9 bits (there are therefore four bytes in a word)
-- An "llink" (short for little link) was the fundamental unit of storage for disk files on the Honeywell.
+- A "sector" was the smallest unit of disk storage.
+Each sector is 64 words.
-  Each llink containss 320 words
+- The next largest unit of disk storage was the "llink" (short for little link).
+Each llink contains 5 sectors, or 320 words
 - A "link" was the fundamental unit of storage in tape archival files.
 Each link contains 12 llinks.
 - Bit order is assumed to be most significant bit first
 - Byte order is assumed to be most significant byte first